-- (c) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 80 hours shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (d) With effect on and from 17 January 2011 paid hours in any two week pay cycle in excess of 120 hours shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (4) A part-time practitioner who having commenced a rostered shift is explicitly directed to work additional hours such that the length of the shift is extended, shall be paid at overtime rates for the additional period. - (5) In lieu of payment for overtime, the employer and a practitioner may agree in writing that the practitioner be allowed time off proportional to the payment to which the practitioner is entitled, to be taken at a time convenient to the employer. - (6) For the purposes of this Clause "time worked" and "paid hours" excludes time worked and hours paid pursuant to Clause 33 On Call and Call Back. - (7) In accordance with Clause 34(3)(b) Annual Leave, annual leave credits shall not be applied to any period of rostered overtime.
+- (1) Un-rostered overtime shall be authorised.
+Authorisation shall not be unreasonably refused.
+Where authorisation is refused, the reasons shall be explained to the practitioner and if the practitioner requests reasons in writing, reasons shall be provided in writing. - (2) Paid hours in any two week pay cycle in excess of 80 hours shall be paid at the rate of 150% of the practitioner's base ordinary rate of pay. - (3) Paid hours in any two week pay cycle in excess of 120 hours shall be paid at the rate of 200% of the practitioner's base ordinary rate of pay. - (4) A part-time practitioner who having commenced a rostered shift is explicitly directed to work additional hours such that the length of the shift is extended, shall be paid at overtime rates for the additional period. - (5) In lieu of payment for overtime, the employer and a practitioner may agree in writing that the practitioner be allowed time off proportional to the payment to which the practitioner is entitled, to be taken at a time convenient to the employer. - (6) For the purposes of this Clause "paid hours" excludes hours paid pursuant to Clause 33 On Call and Call Back. - (7) In accordance with Clause 34(2)(b) Annual Leave, annual leave credits shall not be applied to any period of rostered overtime.

-19. PROFESSIONAL DEVELOPMENT LEAVE
+18. PROFESSIONAL DEVELOPMENT LEAVE